NiborGnu/witch-hunt/README.md

         * Each trail section have a link to where the information originated and telling the user that the link is in swedish.

         * Each trail section have a back to top button to take them back to the top of the witches page.

+        * The trail record icon is not responsive.
+Will fix with javascript when i know how to.

     - The page is responsive on all common screen sizes.